 You are here

 The New York City Media Seminar Series is a new initiative sponsored by The Media Program and the Associated Press, and organized by Lisa George (Hunter College) and Miklos Sarvary (Columbia Business School).

 The goal of the seminar series is to link economists working on media topics in the greater New York area by providing a regular forum for discussion.
-The seminar is open to all researchers with access to New York City and will draw speakers from across the US and abroad.
+The seminar is open to all researchers with access to New York City and draws speakers from across the US and abroad.